pyload/pyload/README.md

 - `build`: packages required to build locales.
 - `all`: all of them.

-You can also use more tags together, like:
+You can also use more tags together:

     pip install pyload-ng[extra][build]

 ### Development Releases

-You can force the installation of the latest development release of pyLoad.

-Append the option `--pre` to the installation command:
+You can force the installation of the latest development release of pyLoad, appending the option `--pre` to the installation command:

     pip install --pre pyload-ng

-**Development release usage is not recommended**.
+**Do not use development releases in production**.
 Unexpected crashes may occur.

 ### Build Translations

 > **Note**:
-> You do not need to build the locale files if you have installed pyLoad through `pip`,
+> You do not have to build any locale file if you installed pyLoad through `pip`,
-> because are already included.
+> because they're all already included.

 Use the command `build_locale` to retrieve and build the latest locale files (translations) for your installation:

     python setup.py build_locale

-Ideally you would use it **_before_** launching any other build or installation command (eg. `bdist_wheel`).
+It should be invoked **_before_** launching any other build/installation command (eg. `bdist_wheel`).

 ## Usage

-    usage: pyload [-h] [--version] [-d] [--userdir USERDIR] [--tempdir CACHEDIR] [--daemon] [--restore]
+    usage: pyload [-h] [--version] [-d] [--userdir USERDIR] [--tempdir TEMPDIR] [--daemon] [--restore]

     The free and open-source Download Manager written in pure Python